DigitaleGesellschaft/jekyll-theme-conference/README.md

 4. Add `remote_theme: "DigitaleGesellschaft/jekyll-theme-conference@2.0.0"` to your `_config.yml` file.
 Remove any other `theme:` or `remote_theme:` entry.

-5. Copy the internationalization file containing the different language strings for this repository to your Jekyll folder:

-   - `_data/lang.yml`

-6. Continue with the _Setup_ section further below to customize the theme and add some content for your conference
+5. Continue with the _Setup_ section further below to customize the theme and add some content for your conference

 ## Setup